-Dust – composed of pollen, pet dander and dirt – comes mostly from outside.
-So it makes sense that it can collect heavily on blinds, curtains and window sills.
-Other dusty areas to focus on include electronics, on top of and below furniture, light fixtures and ornaments.
+Dust – composed of pollen, pet dander, and dirt – comes mostly from outside.
+So it makes sense that it can collect heavily on blinds, curtains, and window sills.
+Other dusty areas to focus on include electronics, on top of and below furniture, light fixtures, and ornaments.

 2. Change your bedding

 Beds are a common home to dust mites, which can cause allergies.
 To reduce dust, you should wash your bedding at least every fortnight (preferably weekly) and invest in hypoallergenic options.
-We know changing your sheets is a chore-and-a-half, but it will help you sleep so much easier.
+We know changing your sheets is a chore and a half, but it will help you sleep so much easier.

 3. Vacuum carpets and rugs

-Tiny carpet fibres are massive dust traps.
+Tiny carpet fibers are massive dust traps.
 Make sure to vacuum carpets and rugs once a week (you may want to vacuum even more regularly if you have pets).
 Meanwhile, give your cushions a thorough beating outside to loosen dirt and dust in the fabric.

 4. Remove unwanted clutter